-The Federal Reserve has now started its rate-hike cycle in response to high inflation.
+The Federal Reserve is fully into its rate-hike cycle in response to high inflation.
 That’s caused a lot of uncertainty among investors because bond prices tend to move inversely to the direction of rates.

 But we can trust HIX’s experienced management team to navigate this uncertain period; plus this fund specializes in high-yield bonds that tend to be the best bond performers no matter what happens to interest rates.
 That’s why HIX has been outperforming the index for years, even after the recent downturn that has hit all junk bonds pretty hard: